Engagement status: Complete. Committee's findings under review.

 Ministry responsible: Health

-The Supervised Consumption Services Review Committee has been appointed to evaluate the social and economic impacts of current and proposed supervised consumption sites.
+The Supervised Consumption Services Review Committee was appointed to evaluate the social and economic impacts of current and proposed supervised consumption sites.

 They heard from Albertans to better understand their concerns and how these services affect their communities.